-On this day in 1918, sailors in the German High Seas Fleet steadfastly refuse to obey an order from the German Admiralty to go to sea to launch one final attack on the mighty British navy, echoing the frustrated, despondent mood of many on the side of the Central Powers during the last days of World War I.
+On October 28, 1918, sailors in the German High Seas Fleet refuse to obey an order from the German Admiralty to go to sea to launch one final attack on the British navy.
+Their defiance echoes the despondent mood of many on the side of the Central Powers during the last days of World War I.

 By the last week of October 1918, three of the Central Powers—Germany, Austria-Hungary and the Ottoman Empire—were at least in talks with the Allies about reaching an armistice, while the fourth, Bulgaria, had already concluded one at the end of September.
 With the end of the war seemingly in sight, the German naval command, led by Reinhardt Scheer, decided to launch a last-ditch effort against the British in the North Sea.

 In the words of Scheer, “An honorable battle by the fleet—even if it should be a fight to the death—will sow the seed of a new German fleet of the future.
 There can be no future for a fleet fettered by a dishonorable peace.”
 Choosing not to inform the chancellor, Max von Baden, of its plans, the German Admiralty issued the order to leave port on October 28.